Formal and Informal Coaching

 The coachee’s preference

 It goes without saying that this is at least as important as the manager’s preference.
-Some coachees love the idea of having dedicated time for their own coaching and development work, as well as clearly defined goals and a structure for achieving them.
-Others, particularly in creative agencies, are deeply suspicious of any kind of formal structure for this kind of work, and much prefer to do things in a more informal, casual way.
+Some coachees love the idea of having dedicated time for their own development, as well as clearly defined goals and a structure for achieving them.
+Others are deeply suspicious of a formal structure for this kind of work, and much prefer to do things in a more informal, casual way.
 Ignore this at your peril!

 Company culture